DEGJS/lazy/README.md

 Either a single number or an array of numbers which indicate at what percentage of the target's visibility the observer's callback should be executed.
 From the [IntersectionObserver API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Intersection_observer_options).
 Default: `0.1`

+### options.unbindAfterIntersect
+Type: `Boolean`
+Determines if the observed element should be unobserved after its crossing its observation threshold for the first time.
+Default: `false`

 #### options.onIntersectionCallback
 Type: `Function`
 Returns: `Element`